FraserThompson/dunedinsound.com/src/content/blog/2021-03-13-the-dunedin-music-community-unites-over-a-terrible-take/index.md

 ![](./good-discussion-3.jpg)

-If you're keen to experience a realistic simulation of the March 9 2021 Dunedin Music comment thread experience you can [download this 85mb PDF of the entire comment thread](./dunedinmusic-comments-simulation.pdf).
+If you're keen to experience a realistic simulation of the March 9 2021 Dunedin Music comment thread experience you can [download this 148mb PDF of the entire comment thread](./dunedinmusic-comments-simulation.pdf) or [read the comments as a 129 page text document](https://docs.google.com/document/d/1y5i5qPC60rN-y069r6IQSE9NWWxHca9AzRN0NeiuHbw/).